tristanaja/portfolio/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is proprietary and all rights are reserved.
+Unauthorized use, modification, or distribution of the code is strictly prohibited.

 ## Acknowledgments 🙌